gretazas/aSchooler/README.md

 <p align="right">(<a href="#top">Back to top</a>)</p>

 ### Create Your Profile
+- Create account for ability to rate product
+- Save points, one point per one euro from every purchase
+- Save information for next purchase itme

 ### Edit Your Profile shipping details
+- Easily edit profile information save from earlier

 ### Admin

 <img src="" heigth="500" width="600" />